AML-QKD: Adaptive Machine Learning Framework for Real-time Parameter Tuning in QKD: Evaluation

 \subsection{Datasets}

-We generate three families of datasets under the above models \cite{scarani2009security}: \begin{itemize} \item Nominal telemetry: sequences of $\{Q_\mu(t),E_\mu(t),Y_0(t),\eta(t),V(t)\}$ across distances and noise schedules for TCN training. \item Perturbed/anomalous telemetry: same channels with injected events (e.g., step increases in $p$ or $Y_0$, visibility dips, timing drifts) to train/validate alerting. \item Policy interaction logs: tuples $(s_t,a_t,r_t,s_{t+1})$ gathered by PPO under the safety filter for off-policy analysis (Sec.~\ref{sec:proposed-framework}). \end{itemize}
+We generate three families of datasets under the above models: (i) Nominal telemetry containing sequences of $\{Q_\mu, E_\mu, Y_0, \eta, V\}$ across varying distances to train the TCN; (ii) Transient perturbation telemetry with injected anomalies (e.g., sudden visibility dips or timing drifts) to validate the TCN's predictive accuracy and the RL agent's recovery response; and (iii) Policy interaction logs consisting of $(s_t,a_t,r_t,s_{t+1})$ tuples gathered by the PPO agent under the safety filter for off-policy analysis.